sizigia/learn-co-lessons/README.md

 ## A quick glance at numbers

 All of us are familiar with numbers.
 1492 is a number.
 So is 34.
-And if you think about what you'd like to do with a number, you probably have a pretty strong guess of what Python allows you to do with numbers.
+If we think about what the common operations are with numbers, we get a pretty good idea for what Python allows us to do with numbers.

 ```python